jonnonz1/nz-statute-book/acts/public/1975/protected-objects-act-1975.md

-      (A) granted the application for permission to export; and (B) provided that person with a certificate of permission under section 7H to export that object; and (iii) the export conforms with any terms and conditions imposed by that authorisation; or (b) unless the chief executive, by notice in the Gazette, exempts any category or categories of protected New Zealand objects from the provisions of this section if he or she is satisfied that sufficient examples of that category or those categories are held in public ownership in New Zealand.
+      (A) granted the application for permission to export; and (B) provided that person with a certificate of permission under section 7H to export that object; and (iii) the export conforms with any terms and conditions imposed by that authorisation; or (b) unless the chief executive, by notice, exempts any category or categories of protected New Zealand objects from the provisions of this section if he or she is satisfied that sufficient examples of that category or those categories are held in public ownership in New Zealand.
 (2) Every person who exports, or attempts to export, a protected New Zealand object, other than in accordance with subsection (1) or without reasonable excuse in the circumstances, commits an offence and is liable on conviction,—
   (a) in the case of an individual, to a fine not exceeding $100,000 or a term of imprisonment not exceeding 5 years, or to both:
   (b) in the case of a body corporate, to a fine not exceeding $200,000.
+(3) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 6 Applications for permission to export protected New Zealand objects
 (1) An application for permission to export a protected New Zealand object from New Zealand must—